Neilus03/hackupc-2024/README.md

 ## Future Plans

-We aim to refine the gesture recognition accuracy, expand the product catalog, and pilot this system with ZARA to evaluate its impact on consumer engagement and sales.
+We aim to refine the gesture recognition accuracy and pilot this system with ZARA to evaluate its impact on consumer engagement and sales.

 ## Contributing